Florida Man Pleads Guilty To Wire Fraud Conspiracy

-Lucson Appolon, 27, of Fort Lauderdale, Fla., pleaded guilty to one count of conspiracy to commit wire fraud and one count of aggravated identity theft.
-U.S. District Court Judge Indira Talwani scheduled sentencing for Dec.
-5, 2019.
-Appolon and his co-conspirators, Fred Alcius, Peter Belony, and Kevens Louis were charged with conspiracy to commit wire fraud on April 9, 2019.
-Belony and Louis have pleaded guilty and are awaiting sentencing.
+Kevens Louis, 26, of Plantation, Fla., pleaded guilty to one count of conspiracy to commit wire fraud and one count of aggravated identity theft.
+Sentencing is scheduled for Sept.
+26, 2019.
+Louis and his co-conspirators, Fred Alcius, Lucson Appolon, and Peter Belony were charged with conspiracy to commit wire fraud on April 9, 2019.
+Co-conspirators Appolon and Louis were arrested on April 16, 2019.
+Belony was arrested on April 26, 2019 and pleaded guilty on June 14, 2019.
 Alcius remains a fugitive.

 Informed Delivery is a free electronic notification service provided by the USPS that gives residential and P.O.
 Box customers the ability to digitally preview their incoming mail and manage their packages.

-The charge of conspiracy to commit wire fraud carries a sentence of up to 20 years in prison, up to three years of supervised release and a fine of up to $250,000.
-The charge of aggravated identity theft carries a mandatory minimum sentence of two years in prison, to be served consecutive to any other sentence imposed, one year of supervised release and a fine of up to $250,000.
+The charge of conspiracy to commit wire fraud carries a sentence of no greater than 20 years in prison, up to three years of supervised release, and a fine of up to $250,000.
+The charge of aggravated identity theft carries a mandatory minimum sentence of two years in prison, to be served consecutive to any other sentence imposed, one year of supervised release, and a fine of up to $250,000.
 Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.

 United States Attorney Andrew E. Lelling and Joseph W. Cronin, Inspector in Charge of the U.S. Postal Inspection Service, made the announcement today.
 Valuable assistance was provided by the Federal Bureau of Investigation, Boston Field Office; Homeland Security Investigations in Boston; the Concord, Fort Lauderdale (Fla.), Harvard, Kittery (Maine), Norfolk, Plantation (Fla.), Sherborn, and Weston Police Departments.
 Assistant U.S. Attorney Mackenzie A. Queenin of Lelling’s Cybercrime Unit is prosecuting the case.

 The details contained in the indictment are allegations.
-The remaining defendant is presumed to be innocent unless and until proven guilty beyond a reasonable doubt in a court of law.
+The remaining defendants are presumed to be innocent unless and until proven guilty beyond a reasonable doubt in a court of law.